kubearmor/kubearmor-action/README.md

     namespace: 'sock-shop'
     app-name: 'front-end'
     file: 'summary-test.json'
+    install-kubearmor: 'true' # default value is false, if set true, will install karmor-cli and discovery-engine
+    save-summary-report: 'true' # default value is false, if set true, will save summary report
-    visualise: 'true' # default value is true, if set false, will not generate visualisation results but only save the new app summary report
+    visualise: 'true' # default value is false, if set true, will generate visualisation results
 ```
 ### Other Tool Actions
 #### Action: install-kubearmor